Santa Cruz Estate Planning Attorneys Provide Knowledgeable Counsel

 In addition to preparing effective estate planning instruments, our firm is also available to review, revise, and administer existing plans.
 You should periodically examine wills, trusts, and advance directives to be sure that they still reflect your intentions.
 Should you desire a change, we will prepare an appropriate codicil, amendment, or an entirely new document, if warranted.
 Our firm also advises estate representatives on the probate process and other administrative responsibilities.

-Contact an experienced California estate planning attorney
+Contact an experienced Santa Cruz estate planning attorney

 Please call Penrose Chun & Gorman LLP 831-515-3344 or contact us online for your estate planning needs.
 Our office is in Santa Cruz.